 Ride out or Trailer Up

-Your wrangler will load up your horses in the trailer (6 horses per trailer), and together with their group of riders he/she goes to where we start our ride or cattle work is needed.
+Your wrangler will load up your horses in the trailer (6 horses per trailer), and together with their group of riders he/she goes to where we start our ride or where cattle work is needed.
 The horses are unloaded, bridled and the wrangler and a maximum of five guests per wrangler ride out to do the day’s work or ride on the range.
 After a hearty and delicious lunch and afternoon work, you return to the trailer at the end of the day, load up the horses and drive back to the home base.

 At the barn we unload, unsaddle, brush and feed the horses.
 Our horses are well trained athletes and we take care of them accordingly.

 All of our trucks are well maintained, equipped with exhaust (Jake) and trailer brakes and our staff are trained in handling this equipment in a safe and effective way.

 Having access to a fleet of seven trucks and trailers gives us an enormous flexibility to explore new country and rides.

 We usually talk about cattle work, which defines all actions and ranch work related to handling livestock.
 This includes gathering, branding, checking and fixing fence, sorting, searching for cattle, checking on cattle and of course moving cattle.

 “Cattle drives” typically refers to cattle work that is offered as a tourist attraction for the guests only.

 Stockmanship refers to the techniques used to handle livestock in a low stress way whenever working, moving, sorting, or doing anything involving cattle or other livestock.